applebiter/gnatwriter/README.md

 REPL, or it can be used as a back-end in a GUI app.
 Noveler uses a simple, plain-text format for writing and storing stories.
 It's designed to be easy to use and easy to extend.
 The app has a set of Assistants that help with writing, editing, and managing stories.
 These Assistants are designed around the ollama ecosystem, allowing the user to use the GGUF models of their choice, and different models for different kinds of tasks.
+Mom, that means there is a free, open source program you can install on Windows, Linux, or Mac that allows you to interact with a variety of artificial intelligence models to help you write your stories.

 ### How to install
 Clone the repo and open it in a modern Python IDE, like PyCharm.
 PyCharm Community Edition is free.